 Do you love spending time in your garden?
 We can’t blame you!
 Plus, gardening is such an enjoyable stress-relief activity.
 What’s not to love, right?

-If you’re thinking of ways to spruce it up, we’ve got an idea: Hedging.
+If you’re thinking of ways to spruce it up, we’ve got an idea for you: Hedging.
 And if you’re not sure where to start, we have garden hedge ideas for you, perfect for all garden sizes and different house types.

 Why plant garden hedges?

-Hedges are commonly known for their primary function as fences, enclosing one’s private property against the outside world.
+Hedges are commonly known for their primary function as a fence, enclosing one’s private property against the outside world.
 While we love them for their ability to provide privacy and security, there are still so many reasons to consider growing hedge plants for your garden:

 filters noise pollution

 helps make your yard look more orderly and less messy

 plenty of hedge plants are low-maintenance and budget-friendly

 Which plant is best for garden hedging?